Filial Play Therapy for Parent-Child Connection

 Filial Play Therapy is a powerful, evidence-informed approach that places the parent–child relationship at the centre of healing.

 Rather than working only with the child, Filial Play Therapy equips you, the parent, with therapeutic play skills - so healing and connection can continue beyond the therapy room and into everyday life.
+Unlike advice-based parenting support, Filial Play Therapy focuses on helping parents build deeper emotional attunement and connection through direct therapeutic experiences with their child.

 What Is Filial Play Therapy?